shibukawa/jsx-init/README.md

 Synopsis
 ---------------

-This tool helps creating project scaffolding for JSX.
+This tool helps to create project scaffolding for [JSX](http://jsx.github.io).
-JSX(http://jsx.github.io/) is a altJS programming language to achieve faster, safer code and make it easier.
+JSX is an altJS programming language to achieve faster, safer code more easily.

-This tool creates folders and copies following contents:
+This tool creates folders and copies the following contents:

+*   package.json

-* package.json for npm
+    Setting file for npm (Node Package Manager)

 *   README file
 *   License file
-* Build setting file (Grunt)
+*   Build settings file for [Grunt](http://gruntjs.com/)
 *   `.gitignore` file
+*   `.npmignore` file
+*   `.travis.yml` file to run test on [travis-ci](https://travis-ci.org/) (optional)

+In addition to the above files, the generated folder includes an application source file, a library source file, a test code file and so on.
+They depend on the project type you select.

 Motivation
 ---------------

-This tool accelerates to jump in JSX programming.
-You can start programming, testing, building by using generated settings.
+This tool accelerates the start of JSX programming.
+You can begin programming, testing, building by using the generated settings quickly.

 Installation
 ---------------